 Can you sponsor relatives once you have a Sponsor Licence?

 If you have a sponsor management role for the sponsor licence you cannot assign a Certificate of Sponsorship (CoS) to a partner or a close relative.
 Those that are counted as being relatives is quite wide ranging, and include parents, brothers, sisters, cousins, in-laws.
 A business owner or somebody else in the UK business could potentially employ relatives, as long as the person assigning the Certificate of Sponsorship in the Sponsor Management System is someone else.
 If a CoS is being assigned to a family member of someone in the organisation, then a sponsor note should be added confirming this on the Sponsor Management System.

 You can theoretically employ an unlimited number of people during the four year validity period of the sponsor licence.
-You need to meet the Skilled Worker visa points requirement, obtain a Certificate of Sponsorship for each Skilled Worker visa applicant and pay the relevant Government fees.
+Under the Skilled Worker visa scheme, you need to meet the Skilled Worker visa points requirement, obtain a Certificate of Sponsorship for each Skilled Worker visa applicant and pay the relevant Government fees.
+The main requirements for an Intra-Company Transfer visa are a bit different to the Skilled Worker visa, with a salary requirement of £41,500 per annum in most cases and a smaller number of skilled occupations that qualify.
+It will most likely remain the case that the Skilled Worker visa category will remain much more popular than the Intra-Company Transfer visa.
 You should also make sure that you comply with your obligations as a sponsor licence holder.
 If you do not do so, you could lose your sponsor licence.